lane-willis/notes/cgcs-staff-information/hubspot/hubspot-pathways.md

 **[Click here for Expanded International Missions Flowchart](/files/pathway-flowcharts/International%20Missions%20Expanded.png)**

 ### North American Church Planting
+The North American Church Planting (NACP) pathway is designed to equip students to GO through planting churches in North America.
+This pathway is integrated with NAMB/NC Baptist resources and surveys to facilitate your journey in becoming a church planter.
+As a student, you will be guided, trained, and challenged to do evangelism and engage with your local church in a meaningful way.
+You will be taught some about church planting strategies and you will walk alongside like-minded poeple to engage North America.
+The goal of this pathway is for you to GO to North America by making disciples and building healthy churches.

 * Expressed interest in NACP
 * Booked 1st Go Meeting